 No retaliation will be taken against a student or adult who reports harassment in good faith.
-Any person found to have retaliated against another individual for reporting an incident of harassment may be subject to the same disciplinary action provided for harassment, intimidation, bullying, sexual harassment, sexual assault, or teen date violence offenders.
-Those persons who assist or participate in an investigation are also protected from retaliation under this policy.
+Any person found to have retaliated against another individual for reporting an incident of harassment may be subject to the same disciplinary action provided for harassment, intimidation, or bullying offenders.
+Those persons who assist or participate in an investigation of harassment are also protected from retaliation under this policy.